Chefs Notes

 Potatoes

-Let’s start with the potatoes.
-First, peel them.
-Next, dice them about 1cm x 1cm or as close to that as you can get.
-Rinse the diced potatoes under cold water until the water runs clear.
 Cover the potatoes with hot water, season with a big pinch of salt and put the pot on the stove on high.
 Boil the potatoes until they are tender.
-Drain the potatoes, and divide in half.
-Leave one half of the potatoes whole, mash the other half as fine as you can.
+Drain the potatoes and divide them in half.
+Leave one-half of the potatoes whole, and mash the other half as fine as you can.
 I pushed my potatoes through my sieve with a spoon to get extra smooth potatoes.
 Set the potatoes aside and move on to the next step.

 Onion and Celery